 Kyung Ji Rhee, Center For NuLeadership: 347-712-0259</p>

-Last week, the New York City Council passed a resolution by an overwhelming margin calling for an end to racially biased, costly, unlawful arrests.
-The resolution, introduced by Council Members Melissa Mark-Viverito and Oliver Koppell, was co-sponsored by a majority of Council Members.
-The resolution came a day after hundreds of community activists went to Albany to deliver thousands of signatures to demand the New York State Senate pass legislation to decriminalize marijuana possession in public view.
+Today, elected officials, community groups and national organizations will gather at 1 Police Plaza in New York City before the City Council votes on a resolution calling for an end to racially biased, costly, unlawful arrests.
+The resolution, introduced by Council Members Melissa Mark-Viverito and Oliver Koppell, is co-sponsored by a majority of Council members and is expected to pass during the monthly Stated meeting.
+This is the day after hundreds of community activists went to Albany to deliver thousands of signatures to demand the New York State Senate pass legislation to decriminalize marijuana possession in public view.

 “Despite marijuana having been decriminalized since 1977, tens of thousands of mostly black and Latino young people are arrested after a police officer asks them to take marijuana out of their pocket during a stop-and-frisk,” said Council Member Melissa Mark-Viverito.
 “These reforms will go a long way to change that, ending the unjust criminalization of our youth.
 I am proud that the New York City Council will express its strong support of these reforms today.
 Small-time marijuana arrests corrupt the intent of the Marihuana Reform Act of 1977.
 When members of our communities are arrested for marijuana, both the person arrested and their family face a heavy personal toll including losing housing, employment or job offers, and educational admission or financial aid.
 Governor Cuomo’s proposal would go a long way toward rectifying this injustice.
 Senate Republicans need to stop playing politics with the lives of our young black and Latino men, and pass this legislation.
 I want to thank the Drug Policy Alliance and all of the advocates for their steadfast advocacy in support of this legislation.”